De Dana Dan

-De Dana Dan (Hit Left and Right) is a 2009 Indian Hindi-language comedy film directed by Priyadarshan.
-Its story is a partial adaptation of the Hollywood film Screwed; some scenes were taken from Vettam, Priyadarshan's Malayalam film.
-The film has an ensemble cast led by Akshay Kumar, Sunil Shetty, Katrina Kaif, Paresh Rawal and Sameera Reddy.
-Filming began on 1 December 2008 at Mehboob Studio in Mumbai.
+De Dana Dan (Back to Back) is a 2009 Indian Hindi-language comedy film directed by Priyadarshan.
+It is a partial adaptation of the Hollywood film Screwed; some scenes were taken from the 2004 film Vettam, directed by Priyadarshan himself.
+The film has an ensemble cast consisting of Akshay Kumar, Sunil Shetty, Katrina Kaif, Paresh Rawal, Sameera Reddy and Neha Dhupia.
 Released on 27 November 2009, it was moderately successful at the box office.

 Plot

 Nitin Bankar is a servant and driver for Kuljeet Kaur.
 Kuljeet owns malls, restaurants, and other real estate in Singapore.
 Nitin dislikes Kuljeet's dog, Moolchand Ji, who gets him in trouble.
-Ram Mishra works for a courier service after moving to Singapore to work in Chinese films.
-Anjali Kakkad is in love with Nitin, and Manpreet Oberoi is in love with Ram.
-Both girlfriends are wealthy, and accustomed to the good life.
+His friend, Ram Mishra, works for a courier service after moving to Singapore to work in Chinese films.
+Anjali Kakkar is in love with Nitin, and Manpreet Oberoi is in love with Ram.
+Both girlfriends are wealthy and accustomed to the good life.